sagemath/trac_to_gh/Issue 3545.md

 # Issue 3545: [with patch, needs review] is_vertex_transitive for graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3545

 Original creator: rlm